How to Increase Handwriting Speed Through Occupational Therapy

 • Visual Skills: Enhancing the ability to coordinate visual input with motor output is essential for smooth and efficient writing.

 Handwriting improvement therapy often focuses on these areas to help individuals develop more effective writing habits.
-By optimizing how one approaches handwriting tasks, significant progress can be made in both the speed and clarity of writing, ultimately improving overall communication skills.
+By optimising how one approaches handwriting tasks, significant progress can be made in both the speed and clarity of writing, ultimately improving overall communication skills.

 How Handwriting Impacts Daily Life